 Vienna, which constitutes both a city and its own federal state, contributes some 25% of Austria’s gross national product.
 It is also one of the wealthiest regions in Europe.
 As is typical for the Western industrialized world today, most jobs in Vienna are found in the service sector.
 Roughly one third of these employees earn a living in trade, real estate, leasing and business services.
 Overall, the overwhelming majority of revenue generated in Vienna (approximately 85%) is made within the tertiary sector.

-Working in Vienna does not automatically imply working out of the busy city center.
+But working in Vienna does not automatically imply leaving nature behind.
 While agriculture is a rather marginal sector in terms of turnover, its importance in the city is fairly large.
 More than 650 agricultural businesses are currently based within - Vienna’s city limits..
-The agricultural sector was allotted about 16% of Vienna’s municipal area, providing town and suburbs with 50.000 tons of produce per year.
+The agricultural sector was allotted about 3000ha of Vienna’s municipal area.
 The most common crops are grain, potatoes and other vegetables as well as wine and flowers

 Vienna is a world-famous city on par in beauty with places such as Paris, Berlin or Rome, and home of many historic sites and unparalleled works of art.
 Thus, Vienna profits considerably from the crowds of tourists that visit the city throughout the year.
 Not only does this benefit those working in Vienna’s many hotels, cafés and tourist hotspots, but it also helps establish and consolidate its reputation as a metropolis.

 Vienna’s large media sector, with its numerous national and local newspapers, radio stations and TV channels, is also a popular career choice for many people.
 The big international media conglomerates have subsidiaries here, and, of course, many correspondents from major news agencies are present in the city.